-Could be like an honorary position of UN goodwill ambassadors, but many would be needed in all age etc. categories; can't be only one, needs to be a diverse enough group to be an inclusive narrative; this is similar to a previously-listed initiative, but could have value and buy-in by celebrities.
+- Could be like an honorary position of UN goodwill ambassadors, but many would be needed in all age etc. categories; - Can't be only one; needs to be a diverse enough group to be an inclusive narrative; - This is similar to a previously-listed initiative, but could have value and buyin by celebrities.

-Very feasible if they are very active and enough attention given to these idols in media; references to such people would help the process of understanding the potential future work-tech dynamics; the "Integrity Idol" can certainly be established, but having a significant influence by 2050 is questionable.
+- Very feasible if they are very active and enough attention given to these idols in media; - References to such people would help the process of understanding the potential future work-tech dynamics; - The "Integrity Idol" can certainly be established, but having a significant influence by 2050 is questionable.

-Each culture has imaginary idols; this has been done since humans started telling myths such as Norse Valkyrie Brunhilde daughter of Odin or more contemporary examples like Smokey the Bear and Rosie the Riveter, who constantly reinforce positive ideals, however, this can only be used as a reinforcing tool and is not likely to be strong enough to stand on its own; recognition of people with integrity is very important; some new, more positive "idols" are needed for popular culture; advertising often uses an 'idol' to represent the brand, whether it is a real celebrity or a fictitious one, but idols often fail and their integrity score is likely to fluctuate (Steve Jobs, Donald Trump), while impact can be large, it can also go horribly wrong; producers of The Voice, American Idol, etc. could include social impact in their conversations, requirements, etc. or create a variation of this type of TV show with content from this study, it could happen quickly, GOOD magazine is doing a good job at getting out positive information.
+- Each culture has imaginary idols; this has been done since humans started telling myths such as Norse Valkyrie Brunhilde daughter of Odin or more contemporary examples like Smokey the Bear and Rosie the Riveter, who constantly reinforce positive ideals, however, this can only be used as a reinforcing tool and is not likely to be strong enough to stand on its own; - Recognition of people with integrity is very important; - Some new, more positive "idols" are needed for popular culture; - Advertising often uses an 'idol' to represent the brand, whether it is a real celebrity or a fictitious one, but idols often fail and their integrity score is likely to fluctuate (Steve Jobs, Donald Trump), while impact can be large, it can also go horribly wrong; - Producers of The Voice, American Idol, etc. could include social impact in their conversations, requirements, etc. or create a variation of this type of TV show with content from this study;

+It could happen quickly, GOOD magazine is doing a good job at getting out positive information.

-Suggested Action 15: Support joint cultural activities with other countries that reenforce new values to help the transition to the next rapidly change techno/economic realities.
+Suggested Action 15: Support joint cultural activities with other countries that re-enforce new values to help the transition to the next rapidly change techno/economic realities.

-This can only enrich the process of processing the rapidly changing realities in one's own country;

-intercultural learning is always productive; would help to share experiences and to see how different cultures adapt technologies to fit their own culture; the more we can do to foster planetary thinking, the better; an international coalition might have chance of success; hybridization is a key to success.
+- This can only enrich the process of processing the rapidly changing realities in one's own country; - Intercultural learning is always productive; - Would help to share experiences and to see how different cultures adapt technologies to fit their own culture; - The more we can do to foster planetary thinking, the better; - An international coalition might have chance of success; hybridization is a key to success.

-There are numerous activities already doing this to varying degrees, e.g., the international movies, publishing, and other media industries with festivals and competitions encourage such interchanges, and international agencies like the ILO, the UN, and international research entities, in theory at least, are supposed to be doing this as well; combining this with Q#9 & Q#11 will further enhance its feasibility and impact; embassies and houses of commerce could take a lead in these activities; make it a trade fair, as reinforcing values will come more from need to change rather than desire to change.
+- There are numerous activities already doing this to varying degrees, e.g., the international movies, publishing, and other media industries with festivals and competitions encourage such interchanges, and international agencies like the ILO, the UN, and international research entities, in theory at least, are supposed to be doing this as well; - Embassies and houses of commerce could take a lead in these activities; - Make it a trade fair, as reinforcing values will come more from need to change rather than desire to change; - Combining this with Q#9 δ Q#II will further enhance its feasibility and impact.

-Love this idea, anytime we can come together on a global level is a powerful opportunity for getting attention to this type of convergence, look at sports-imagine the Olympics of Human Potential; a long-term approach with ongoing series of joint cultural events will be needed to engender real, broad scale change in values that will help the general public transition/adjust to rapidly changing techno-economic realities; this one could easily be combined with other actions in this list; there's more of this going on all the time already, perhaps more awareness of it would raise the effectiveness and ease of implementation; multi-cultural initiatives can help share and shape future of tech and work; the power of a creative economy depends on placing products and services to a large number of foreign markets.
+Love this idea, anytime we can come together on a global level is a powerful opportunity for getting attention to this type of convergence, look at sports-

+- imagine the Olympics of Human Potential; - Along-termapproach with ongoing series of joint cultural events will be needed to engender real, broad scale change in values that will help the general public transition/adjust to rapidly changing techno-economic realities; - This one could easily be combined with other actions in this list; - There's more of this going on all the time already, perhaps more awareness of it would raise the effectiveness and ease of implementation; - Multi-cultural initiatives can help share and shape future of tech and work; - The power of a creative economy depends on placing products and services to a large number of foreign markets.